Table of Contents

 - Driving at night.

 Posted speed limits represent maximum safe speeds for ideal, dry conditions.
-Most state vehicle codes require drivers to reduce speed below posted limits when weather conditions warrant, regardless of specific numbers.
+Most state vehicle codes require drivers to reduce their speed below the posted limits when weather conditions warrant, regardless of the specific speed limit.
 The optimal speed lets you maintain control, visibility, and stopping ability throughout your journey.

 Is A Heavier Vehicle Better In The Rain?